 Five reasons BuzzFeed’s $1.5 billion SPAC deal is LOL

 (Corrects fourth paragraph to clarify that 38 million user number refers to “Gen Z and millennials”.
 The author is a Reuters Breakingviews columnist.
-The opinions expressed are her own.)
+The opinions expressed are her own.
+Refiles to change the slug.)

 NEW YORK (Reuters Breakingviews) - BuzzFeed has made a feature of combining things that ought not to go together.
 Articles and lists, for example.
 Serious journalism and annoying acronyms.
 Now the once-hot digital publisher is splicing together incompatibles on a grander scale, by merging its operations with a special purpose acquisition company.
 (Confused emoji)